-The Department of Medical Education offers several programs for those who want to learn more about the field of medical education in general, or about particular topics within the broad field.
+The Department of Learning Health Sciences offers several programs for those who want to learn more about the field of medical education in general, or about particular topics within the broad field.

 The Master of Heath Professions Education (MHPE) program prepares practicing professionals in medicine, nursing, dentistry, pharmacy, public health, social work and other health professions to carry out the full range of responsibilities of a scholarly educator-leader.
 With the support of faculty mentors and the learning community.
 Students develop and execute customized learning plans exactly fitted to their needs, including current and future professional development.
 This program enhances professional commitment to becoming an educator-leader in the health professions.